PaaS-TA/PaaS-TA-Core/paasta-controller/src/capi-release/src/cloud_controller_ng/CONTRIBUTING.md

 1. Make changes on your branch
 1. [Run tests](https://github.com/cloudfoundry/cloud_controller_ng#testing)
 1. [Run static analysis](https://github.com/cloudfoundry/cloud_controller_ng#static-analysis)
-1. If you are deploying to bosh, checkout `master` of capi-release and `develop` of cf-release
+1. If you are deploying to bosh, checkout `develop` of capi-release and `develop` of cf-release
 1. Push to your fork (`git push origin better_cloud_controller`) and submit a pull request

 We favor pull requests with very small, single commits with a single purpose.